One of the last wildlife sanctuaries along the Lower American River is in danger of disappearing forever.

 A WILDLIFE REFUGE

 This land is home to the river's bald eagles, deer, bobcats, foxes, hawks, owls, and many more of the Parkway's wild residents.
-Endangered Swainson's Hawk have been spotted in the vicinity.
+Endangered Swainson's Hawks have been spotted in the vicinity.
 Fisherman routinely find their way to the base of this property to stand quietly in the pursuit of steelhead.

 Here is where the wildlife escapes to when the river floods their homes on the American River Parkway.
 The property has approximately 335 trees, the majority consisting of walnut and pecan trees that are part of an historic orchard critical to the Parkway's wildlife.
 The proposed project would remove ALL the trees (except a few directly on the river bank) of which 150 are protected trees subject to tree mitigation fees.